MastarCheeze/study-notes/chemistry/answer-bank.md

 - Concentration of reactant/product constant
 - Closed system

+### What is activation energy
+- Minimum energy colliding particles must have
+- to react

 ### Why increasing temperature increases rate of reaction
 - More kinetic energy
 - Collide more